mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Displays the round number and chosen numbers within tiles in ASCII art.
 - Displays the user's current score and any previous high score.
 - Displays the randomly generated target three digit number the user is solving for.
-- Displays brief instructions on how to play the numbers round, including which operators are allowed, and reminding them to consider order operations.
+- Displays brief instructions on how to play the numbers round, including which operators are allowed, and a reminder to consider order of operations.
 - Pauses and displays a message for the user to press a key when they are ready to start the timer and input their solution.
 - User stories covered: 1, 4, 6, 7, 9, 11, 12, 14